-- (a) All Faculty, Staff and Affiliated PHS Investigators must complete Form A by January 31st of each year. - (b) Newly hired Faculty, Staff and Affiliated PHS Investigators must submit Form A within 60 days of employment or association, and must thereafter comply with the annual filing deadline of January 31st. - (c) Any Faculty, Staff or Affiliated PHS Investigators must promptly, but no later than 30 days, after the acquisition or discovery of any new Leadership Role,

-- Secondary Commitment or Financial Interest or the material modification of any Leadership Role, Secondary Commitment or Financial Interest provide an updated Form A. - (d) Faculty, Staff or an Affiliated PHS Investigator planning to participate in PHS-Funded Research must have submitted an up-to-date Form A prior to the submission of an application for PHS-Funded Research.
+- (1) All Faculty, Staff and Affiliated PHS Investigators must complete Form A by January 31st of each year. - (2) Newly hired Faculty, Staff and Affiliated PHS Investigators must submit Form A within 60 days of employment or association, and must thereafter comply with the annual filing deadline of January 31st. - (3) Any Faculty, Staff or Affiliated PHS Investigators must promptly, but no later than 30 days, after the acquisition or discovery of any new Leadership Role, Secondary Commitment or Financial Interest or the material modification of any Leadership Role, Secondary Commitment or Financial Interest provide an updated Form A. - (4) Faculty, Staff or an Affiliated PHS Investigator planning to participate in PHS-Funded Research must have submitted an up-to-date Form A prior to the submission of an application for PHS-Funded Research.

-Information Required
+B. Information Required

-Commitments and Financial Interests that reasonably appear to be related to the individual's professional responsibilities on behalf of the University, such as research and research consultation, teaching, professional practice, institutional committee memberships, and service on IRBs or safety monitoring boards.
+Form A requires the individual to report any and all Leadership Roles, Secondary Commitments and Financial Interests that reasonably appear to be related to the individual's professional responsibilities on behalf of the University, such as research and research consultation, teaching, professional practice, institutional committee memberships, and service on IRBs or safety monitoring boards.
 In addition, this form requires the individual to report any and all Leadership Roles, Secondary Commitments and Financial Interests that the individual's Immediate Family may have that reasonably appear to be related to the individual's professional responsibilities on behalf of the University, such as research and research consultation, teaching, professional practice, institutional committee memberships, and service on IRBs or safety monitoring boards.
 Further information may be requested by the COI Committee as appropriate.

-Form A requires the individual to report the following information concerning reimbursed or Sponsored travel: Sponsor/organization, purpose, duration and destination.
-The COI Committee may also request further information such as the value of the reimbursed or Sponsored travel.
+Form A requires the individual to report the following information concerning reimbursed or sponsored travel: sponsor/organization, purpose, duration and destination.
+The COI Committee may also request further information such as the value of the reimbursed or sponsored travel.
 Individuals should retain documentation of such travel for reporting purposes and requests for further information by the COI Committee.
-Individuals should seek to obtain documentation of reimbursed or Sponsored travel from the Sponsor/organizer if documentation is not readily provided.
+Individuals should seek to obtain documentation of reimbursed or sponsored travel from the sponsor/organizer if documentation is not readily provided.

-Submission of Forms
+C. Submission of Forms